 That said, you shouldn’t bet on them not growing to their maximum size, so be sure to give them enough room to swim.

 You’ve probably heard of someone who won a goldfish at a fairground, brought it home, and only had it live for a week or two.
-Well, that’s just because it wasn’t cared for properly; goldfish can and do live well into the double digits.
+Well, that’s just because it wasn’t looked after properly; goldfish can and do live well into the double digits.

 Jikin goldfish bought from a reputable source and cared for correctly live for an average of 15 years, but they can live longer – up to 25 years – in some cases.